chopdgd/somatic_variant_classification/README.md

 + at least one other sorted sample BAM file sequenced in the same batch

 ### Setup
-Create a Python environment via virtualenv, activating it, and installing the provided requirements.
+Create a Python environment via virtualenv, activate it, and install the provided requirements.
 ```console
 $ virtualenv --python=python2.7 som-var-env